danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

     ![Logo](./media/image6.png)

-2. In the homepage window, search for compliance from the drop-down list.
+2. In the homepage window, search for compliance from the dropdown list.

     ![Complicance](./media/image7.png)

 3. Select **Compliance Overview**.

 4. See initial Compliance status.
-You should see **GDPR Compliance** report as empty for now.
+    You should see the **GDPR Compliance**
+    report as empty for now.
 The related **gauges/reports** are updated as you progress with the lab.